Sheaf quantization in Weinstein symplectic manifolds: Microsheaves on polarizable contact manifolds

-Let $L_0$ be the limit of $L$ under the Liouville flow, and assume $L_0$ is universally pdfl and universally perturbable to finite position.
-Then there is a fully faithful functor:

-\end{corollary} \begin{proof} Let $\Lambda_t$ be the flow of $\Lambda_1$ under $v_\lambda + z \frac{d}{dz}$, parameterized to live over t in $(0,1]$.
+\end{corollary} \begin{proof} Since $L_0$ is invariant under the Liouville flow and compact, we have $L_0 \subset \mathfrak{c}(W)$, giving the asserted inclusion.
+Let $\Lambda_t$ be the flow of $\Lambda_1$ under $v_\lambda + z \frac{d}{dz}$, parameterized to live over t in $(0,1]$.
 Then $\lim_{t \to 0} \Lambda_t = L_0$.
 We want to apply Theorem \ref{thm: quantization}.
 Gappedness is automatic: the $\Lambda_t$ have no self-chords at all, as these would project to self-intersections of (the image under Liouville flow of) $\Lambda_1$, which we have assumed do not exist.
 The other hypotheses of the theorem hold by assumption. \end{proof}

-\begin{definition} We say a subset of a contact manifold is {\em sufficiently isotropic} if it is universally pdfl and universally perturbable to finite position.
-We say a subset of an exact symplectic manifold is {\em sufficiently isotropic} if it is sufficiently isotropic in the contactization.
-(See defs. \ref{def: pdfl}, \ref{def: finite position}, \ref{def: universal} for the terminology.) \end{definition}

-\begin{remark} A sufficient condition ensuring `sufficiently isotropic' is the existence of a Whitney stratification by isotropics.
-Note also any subset of something sufficiently isotropic is sufficiently isotropic. \end{remark}

-\begin{remark} If $W$ has sufficiently isotropic core and $L$ is a smooth compact exact Lagrangian, then the hypotheses of Corollary \ref{cor: weinstein quantization} are readily verified.
-Indeed, $L$ is smooth Legendrian hence universally perturbable to finite position, and $L_0 \subset \frc(W)$, the latter being by assumption sufficiently isotropic. \end{remark}